Welcome to GeneWatch UK

 Read GeneWatch UK's report on the plan to build a DNA database in the NHS by stealth and share whole DNA sequences (genomes) with companies like Google.
 The 100,000 Genomes Project is a pilot project for this plan.

 As a first step in the plan, NHS England plans to share people's medical records with private companies without people's knowledge or consent.
-This "care.data" plan is now on hold until after the election.
+This "care.data" plan was put on hold until after the election, but is set to restart at end June 2015.

-Until the situation is resolved, Medconfidential has published information about how to opt out, from sharing your medical records using a letter you can send to your GP.
+Medconfidential has published information about how to opt out from sharing your medical records using a letter you can send to your GP.

 - GM Contamination Register